Female companion and drunk carrying on in sleeper (5-3)

 'on in sleeper' is the definition.

 'wagon lit' can be an answer for 'sleeper' (I've seen this before).
-I am unsure of the 'on in' bit.
+I'm unsure of the 'on in' bit.

 'female companion and drunk' is the wordplay.

-'female companion' becomes 'wagon' (I can't explain this - if you can you should believe this answer much more).
+'female companion' becomes 'wagon' (I can't explain this - if you can you should give a lot more credence to this answer).

 'wagon'+'lit'='WAGON-LIT'